Sardinia, New York: History

 The area known today as the town of Sardinia was first settled circa 1809.
 George Richmond, from Vermont, and Ezra Nott are considered the first settlers.
 By 1810, there were approximately fifteen other families in the area, most of whom lived along Cattaraugus Creek, near Genesee and Savage roads.
 The town of Sardinia was founded in 1821 from the eastern part of the town of Concord.
 By 1823, there were farms, churches, a post office, taverns, a carding mill, a woolen factory, a gristmill and a tannery.
 The hamlet of Chaffee developed by the mid-19th century after the construction of the Springville and Sardinia Railroad.
 The hamlet of Protection also developed around this time and eventually served as a depot of the Buffalo, New York and Philadelphia Railroad.

 Historic buildings

 The town of Sardinia has 38 historic buildings.
 The Old Sardinia Town Hall, also known as the First Baptist Church of Sardinia and now home to the historical society, and Rider-Hopkins Farm and Olmsted Camp are listed on the National Register of Historic Places.

 Legal issues

 A notable lawsuit is Gernatt Asphalt Products, Inc. v.
 Town of Sardinia, in which the interests of the town were upheld by the New York Court of Appeals in regard to rezoning to prevent mining in 1996.

 Schools

 Most of Sardinia attends the Pioneer Central School District.
-Those not served by the Pioneer Central School District attend either the Holland School District or the Springville GI district.
+Those not served by the Pioneer Central School District attend either the Holland School District or the Springville-Griffith Institute Central School District.